brechq/EzNote/README.md

 └──────────────┴──────────────────┴─────────────────────────┘
 ```

-The layout is designed to keep navigation, notes, and editing accessible without clutter.
+The layout keeps the main parts of the application accessible without unnecessary interface clutter.

-### ⌨️ Keyboard-Friendly
+### Keyboard Support

-Designed with keyboard shortcuts for faster navigation and editing.
+EzNote includes keyboard shortcuts for common actions, making navigation and editing faster without relying entirely on the mouse.

 ---

-## ⌨️ Keyboard Shortcuts
+## Keyboard Shortcuts

 | Shortcut               | Action                                                |
 | ---------------------- | ----------------------------------------------------- |